 1.2.2) Use an inoculating loop to transfer an active growing fungal edge to the 13C,15N-labeling solution in a laminar flow hood.
 Keep the culture at 30 °C for 3-5 days at 220 rpm in a shaking incubator.

-1.2.3) Centrifuge at 5000 rpm (4000 x g) for 20 minutes.
+1.2.3) Centrifuge at 4000 x g for 20 minutes.
 Remove the supernatant and collect the pellet.

-1.2.4) Keep the collected pellet hydrated for NMR studies or long-term storage.
+1.2.4) Use a tweezer to collect ~0.5 g well hydrated pellet (>50 wt% hydration) for NMR studies.
 Loss of hydration at any point will substantially worsen the spectral resolution.

-If needed, a small amount (0.1 gram) of the hydrated mycelia can be separated and fully dried in a hood or a lyophilizer to estimate the hydration level and calculate the dry mass percentage.
-Usually, we can obtain a pellet containing ~0.3 g dry mass after 3 days.
+Note: If needed, a small amount (0.1 gram) of the hydrated mycelia can be separated and fully dried under N2 gas flow in a hood or a lyophilizer to estimate the hydration level and calculate the dry mass percentage.
+Usually, pellet containing ~0.3 g dry mass can be obtained after 3 days.

+Note: If the NMR experiment to be conducted is long (>7 days) and/or if the state of the fungi needs to be fixed, the fungal material can be deeply frozen in liquid N2 for 10-20 mins before further processing.
+If the experiment will be short (3-6 days), the freezing can be skipped so that the sample can remain fresh.

-1.2.5) Mix the remaining material with 20% (v/v) of glycerol and keep in a -80 ᵒC freezer for long-term storage.
+1.2.5) The excess material will be mixed with 20% (v/v) of glycerol in a centrifuge tube and kept in a -80 ᵒC freezer for long-term storage.

 2. Preparation of A. fumigatus for solid-state NMR and DNP studies